 At July 1, 2014, we had 25.5 million shares of common stock issued and outstanding.
-Up to an additional 61.0 million shares may be issued upon conversion of our Series A Preferred and all outstanding convertible promissory notes, and upon exercise of all outstanding options and warrants to purchase our common stock, which amount includes all reserves, resulting in a total of up to 86.5 million shares that may be issued and outstanding, assuming conversion of all outstanding convertible promissory notes, and exercise of all outstanding option and warrants to purchase our common stock.
+Up to an additional 61.0 million shares may be issued upon conversion of our Series A Preferred and all outstanding convertible promissory notes, and upon exercise of all outstanding options and warrants to purchase our common stock, which amount includes all reserves, resulting in a total of up to 86.5 million shares that may be issued and outstanding, assuming conversion of all outstanding convertible promissory notes, and exercise of all outstanding options and exercise of all outstanding options have share that may be issued and outstanding, assuming conversion of all outstanding convertible promissory notes, and exercise of all outstanding option and warrants to purchase our common stock.
 The issuance of any and all of the 61.0 million shares issuable upon exercise or conversion of our outstanding convertible securities will cause substantial dilution to existing stockholders and may depress the market price of our common stock.

-You will experience future dilution as a result of future equity offerings, including in the event we consummate a financing involving the sale of our common stock to Autilion AG.
+You will experience future dilution as a result of future equity offerings, including in the event we consummate a financing a sale of our common stock to Autilion AG.

 We may in the future offer additional shares of our common stock or other securities convertible into or exchangeable for our common stock, including up to 72.0 million shares of common stock to Autilion AG (Autilion) under the terms of an existing Securities Purchase Agreement by and between the Company and Autilion Financing).
 While Autilion is in default under the Securities Purchase Agreement, we have not formally terminated the Agreement.
-Although no assurances can be given that Autilion will consummate the Autilion Financing, in the event we elect to close, or in the event we sell shares of common stock or other securities convertible into shares of our common stock in the future, additional and substantial dilution will occur.
+Although no assurances can be given that Autilion will consummate the Autilion Financing, in the event we eled to close, or in the event we sell shares of common stock or other securities into shares of our common stock in the future, additional and substantial dilution will occur.
 In addition, investors purchasing shares or other securities in the future could have rights superior to investors in the Offering.